Did you know that lung cancer is the leading cause of cancer deaths nationwide in both men and women?

 Additionally, there has been a decrease in the pack year number requirement from a 30-pack year to a 20-pack year history.
 A pack year is smoking about one pack a day for a year; so, a 20-pack year is smoking approximately a pack of cigarettes per day for 20 years.
 However, the task force still recommends a lung cancer screening test each year until the patient has quit smoking for 15 years.

-As new research has become available, it shows that women and African Americans may be at a higher risk to develop lung cancer than others, even with a shorter history of smoking.
+As new research has become available, it shows that women and African Americans may be at a higher risk of developing lung cancer than others, even with a shorter history of smoking.
 Adjusting the current requirements to be eligible for a screening enables a wider range of the population to get screened, including at-risk individuals who would not have met the requirements prior to the change.

 “It is now more broadly inclusive, allowing for screening patients that we would have said don’t meet criteria before,” Dr. Sine says.